*Please note: ADS maintains a referral list for providers of diagnostic testing, content tutoring and long-term academic coaching.

 This may include an accommodation that you previously received in high school or at

 another college.
-DSS may propose an alternative accommodation that would be effective,
+ADS may propose an alternative accommodation that would be effective,

 but which neither the student nor the evaluator has requested.

 Please see the Towson University Procedure for Students Seeking a Disability-Related Accommodation (06-21.00).